ubidots/ubidots-python/README.rst

 Other Exceptions
 ----------------

-There is anoter exception UbidotsInvalidInputError wich is raised when the fields to create a Datasource a Variable or a Value are not complete.

-For this version of the api the the fields for each resource are:
+There is anoter exception UbidotsInvalidInputError wich is raised when the parameters to a function call are invalid.
+The required fields for the parameter of each resource in this API version are:

 Datasource:
    Required: